-The Domast student seminar is an informal seminar for doctoral students of mathematics and statistics.
-The aim is to give students an opportunity to develop science communication and presentation skills and to get a peak into other fields than their own.
-Students of Domast may get study credits for presenting in or organising the seminar.
+The Domast student seminar is an informal seminar for doctoral students of mathematics and statistics, as well as (advanced) Master’s degree level students interested in research.
+The aim is to give students an opportunity to develop science communication and presentation skills and to get a peek into other fields than their own.
+Students of Domast may obtain study credits for presenting in or organising the seminar.
 After every speaker there will be a relaxed discussion as well as a feedback session, so be prepared to take part in these if you attend.
-The seminar is organised for the first time fall 2020 and will be developed along the way.
+The seminar is organised for the first time in Autumn 2020 and will be developed along the way.

 Everyone is welcome and we hope to have speakers from all Domast fields!